Updated May 24, 2020.

 - The estimate covers your purchase of 50 gift cards and presenters, as well as display signage.

-- You must pay for licenses from local authorities under local or state statutes, utility deposits, miscellaneous supplies, and wages for your employees for services performed before you open.
+- You must pay for licenses from local authorities under local or state statutes, utility deposits, and miscellaneous supplies.

-- This expense category reflects expenses for giveaways, labels, internet set-up, uniforms, tools, shopping and seed bags, employee files, office supplies, 6 mystery shop visits, and the Daily Savings Club Customer Loyalty Program.
+- This expense category reflects expenses for giveaways, labels, internet set-up, uniforms, tools, shopping and seed bags, office supplies, and the Daily Savings Club Customer Loyalty Program.

 - These figures are estimates and the franchisor cannot guarantee that you will not incur additional expenses in starting your Store.

-- Wild Birds Unlimited relies on its more than 30 years of experience and its franchisees’ experience, as well as industry trade data, to compile these estimates.
+- The franchisor relies on its more than 35 years of experience and its franchisees’ experience, as well as industry trade data, to compile these estimates.